da5nsy/ReproducibleResearch/episodes/step3MethodStats.md

 - About Preregistrations and where to submit

-- About Registered Reporting formats and when they are appropriate
+- About Registered Reports formats and when they are appropriate

 - What details to include about your methodologies and protocols